AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-composer/Manage-and-respond-to-comments.md

 # Manage and respond to comments

-If you are the course creator, you can use the **Comments** panel in your project to view and reply to the comments.
+If you are the author, you can use the **Comments** panel in your project to view and reply to the comments.

 1. Select **Comments** from the top toolbar.
 The **Comments** panel opens showing all reviewer comments.